tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 ## Query

-If a submitted command returns a `Started` response indicating it has long-running actions, and the caller needs to determine that the actions have started properly, or wishes to poll the destination component for the final response, the query method of CommandService can be used.
+If a submitted command returns a `Started` response indicating it has long-running actions, and the caller needs to determine that the actions have started properly, or wishes to poll the destination component for the final response, the `query` method of Command Service can be used.

 Type definitions of `query` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#query)